BDunham484/regex_tutorial/regex.tutorial.gist.md

 ### Quantifiers: `+ and {x, y}`
 `{x, y}`
 In this case, these quantifiers indicate that we want to find an expression between 2 and 6 in length.
+Specifically lowercase characters a-z and a period.

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]`{2,6}`)$/